WPSemantix/Timbr-GenAI/README.md

     - If populated, only those views/cubes will be included in query generation.
 - **include_tags**: *(Optional)* Specific concept/property tag names to consider when generating the query.
     - If `None` or empty, no tags are used.
-    - If a single string or list of strings is provided, only those tags (if they exist) will be attached.
+    - If a single string or list of strings is provided, only those tags (if they exist) will be attached to the prompt.
     - Use List of strings or a comma-separated string (e.g. `'tag1,tag2'`) to specify multiple tags.
     - Use `'*'` to include **all** tags.
 - **should_validate_sql**: Whether to validate the SQL before executing it.